-• String getBusinessProcessList(String factoryID, boolean zip)
+String/XML getBusinessProcessList(String factoryID)

 It retrieves from the database all the BPMN diagram's information stored in a DFM instance based on the factory ID.
-If the value of the boolean parameter zip is true, then the response will return a zipped file which contains the XML file with the complete list of the factory's business processes.
-Else, the returned information will be an XML file in text form.
+The returned information will be an XML file in text form.

 It is called by a corresponding GET request.
-The factoryID and zip are URL parameters.
+The factoryID is URL parameter.

-• String getBusinessProcessByID (String factoryID, String bpmnID, boolean zip)
+String/XML getBusinessProcessByID (String factoryID, String bpmnID)

 It retrieves from the database the information of a specific business process diagram related to a DFM instance, based on its ID and the factory ID.
-If the value of the boolean parameter zip is true, then the response will return a zipped file which contains the XML file with the corresponding BPMN diagram's information.
-Else, the returned information will be an XML file in text form.
+The returned information will be an XML file in text form.

 It is called by a corresponding GET request.
-The factoryID, bpmnID and zip are URL parameters.
+The factoryID and bpmnID are URL parameters.

-• String deleteBusinessProcessList (String factoryID)
+String/XML deleteBusinessProcessList (String factoryID)